Part III

 Light Aspects: Visionary Disruptor

-- Speaking Truth to Power: Directly confronting a leader about unethical practices.
+- Speaking Truth to Power: Directly confronting a spiritual leader about abuses of power within their organization.

 Shadow Aspects: Anarchist, Self-Saboteur, Perpetual Outsider

-- Reactive Opposition: Saying “no” habitually simply because it comes from perceived authority.
+- Reactive Opposition: Automatically dismissing a piece of wisdom simply because it comes from a perceived authority.

 Integration Practice: Rebellion with Purpose